 Because of the amount of shipping that passed by the city and the dangerousness of the waters, the Presque Isle Lighthouse was built starting in 1872.
 It was first lit on July 12, 1873, and has been aiding ships navigating the lake ever since.

 After undergoing some major restoration work in recent years, the Presque Isle Lighthouse once again looks great and is open for visitors to tour during the summer months.
+It is one of three lighthouses in Erie, PA that are still standing.

 Visits to the lighthouse start in the gift shop where you can buy tickets to tour the home and climb to the top of the tower.
 While tickets are available to only tour the home, I would highly recommend also paying to climb to the top if you are able as that’s what makes this spot so special.